top of page

 Grow, Connect, Flourish Together

-GARDEN TWILIGHT WORKING BEE!
+GARDEN TWILIGHT WORKING BEE & BBQ!

-27 November from 4:30pm
+25 February from 4:30pm

-• Time: Working starts at 4:30 PM
+• Work starts: 4:30 PM

-• Social: BBQ and drinks from 6:00 PM
+• BBQ fired up: 6:00 PM

 Harvesting Health: Local Food Alliance Blossoms with Major Grant!